-If you are keen to trek in February, Lukla to Namche bazaar is good options (Couple of days hike from Lukla).
-This short trekking destination can be designed to Everest Luxury Trek or Everest View Trek.
+If you are keen to trek in February, Lukla to Namche bazaar is a good option (a couple of days’ hike from Lukla).
+This short trekking destination can be designed to be on the Everest Luxury Trek or Everest View Trek.
 In February, trekking below 4000 M is good option & will be more pleasant and safe.
 You should everyday look weather forecast if you are intended to continue onwards.

-If you are not an expert in trekking to high altitude, you may choose short EBC trek as mentioned above that doesn’t go all the way to base camp.
-Otherwise, hire an expert guide from some best EBC trekking agencies & complete your dream trek to base camp.
+If you are not an expert in trekking to high altitude, you may choose a short EBC trek as mentioned above that doesn’t go all the way to base camp.
+Otherwise, hire an expert guide from some of the best EBC trekking agencies and complete your dream trek to base camp.

 Everest Base Camp Trek in February Doable?

 Yes!
-In February, the natural views of mountains & green landscapes are stunning.
-Very less chance to get altitude sickness if you would like to explore the everest from Namche bazaar.
-You don’t need to book an accommodation in advance.
-Unlikely you see the tourist along the trail.
+In February, the natural views of mountains and green landscapes are stunning.
+There is very little chance of getting altitude sickness if you would like to explore Everest from Namche bazaar.
+You don’t need to book accommodation in advance.
+Unlikely, you see tourists along the trail.

 An individual those who have enough time for a month can prefer Jiri to Lukla trek.
 This trail was very popular before the construction of Tenzing Hilary airport at Lukla.
 It will take a week to reach Namche bazaar from Jiri.
 The drive from Kathmandu to Jiri is 8 to 9 hours.
 This trek you will give you to understand about Tibetan Buddhist Sherpa culture of higher altitudes.

-At last, the month of February is excellent to go EBC Helicopter tour.
-Those who can expense little extra money may go to overnight stay in some of the best lodges in Everest Region Like Yeti Mountain Homes, Hotel Everest View or Everest Summit lodges through helicopter.
-These hotels are equipped with luxury where you can escape the cold by staying in warm highest luxury hotel in the world.
+Finally, the month of February is an excellent time to go on EBC Helicopter tour.
+Those who can spare a little extra money may go for an overnight stay in some of the best lodges in the Everest region, like Yeti Mountain Homes, Hotel Everest View, or Everest Summit lodges, by helicopter.
+These hotels are equipped with luxury where you can escape the cold by staying in the highest luxury hotel in the world.